gtrevg/fluent-plugin-splunk-ex/README.md

 * Index ( default works well )

 After enabling these settings, you'll be able to see your fluentd logs appear in your Splunk search interface.
-The JSON format will automagically be parsed and indexed based on the keys passed in.
+The JSON format will be automagically parsed and indexed based on the keys passed in.

-Because the plugin batch send data to Splunk, you'll want to update your `apps/search/local/props.conf` file to specify that Splunk should split on newlines.
+Because the plugin batch sends data to Splunk, you'll want to update your `apps/search/local/props.conf` file to specify that Splunk should split on newlines.
 If you do not update this setting, you find that all logs from a similar time slice will be stacked upon each other.
 Because the kv & json formats do not contain any newline characters, splitting on the newline will solve this problem.
 The values to